pghalliday/dsl-config/README.md

 cloneDSLConfig.value('value3');

 dslConfig.value('value4', cloneDSLConfig);

+// You can also specify arbitrary key/value mappings
+//
+// NB. the supplied name will be used for the DSL method
+// but the mapping keys will be used in the resulting
+// config object.
+As such mappings should probably be
+// used alone in DSLConfig instances (eg. as the only
+// method under a value or list) to avoid overwriting
+// other named values and lists.
+This is done so that
+// mappings can contain mappings without having to have
+// extra keys at every level
+dslConfig
+.value(
+  'mappings1',
+  new DSLConfig()
+  .mapping('mapping1')
+)
+.value(
+  'mappings2',
+  new DSLConfig()
+  .mapping(
+    'mapping2'
+    new DSLConfig()
+    .mapping('submapping')
+  )
+);
 ```

 The above would generate a DSL to create a configuration object with the following possible structure